Home>Fixed Deposit>Types Of FD

 According to a study by the Securities and Exchange Board of India (SEBI), 95% of surveyed families preferred investing in a fixed deposit scheme.
 Another survey by Statista revealed that in 2020, Indian households had an aggregate deposit of Rs.46 trillion in fixed deposit accounts.

 For most investors, fixed deposits are a haven for depositing their hard-earned savings.
-Such deposits are protected from the threats and risks upto some extent and give stable returns.
+Such deposits are protected from threats and risks upto some extent and give stable returns.

 You can choose any suitable tenure to deposit your money and get a guaranteed interest income.
 That is why fixed deposits are so popular with small and big investors alike.